Are you passionate about caring for the natural world?

 Arizona Master Naturalist Association is the parent organization overseeing all Master Naturalist programs in Arizona.
 The state is divided into geographically-based chapters whose members live and serve in the respective area.
 ACNC sponsors the South Mountain Chapter which holds most activities at South Mountain Environmental Education Center in South Mountain Park.

-The South Mountain Chapter is launching in 2019 by offering our first basic training course.
-We will be holding advanced training opportunities in Fall 2019 (more details to be announced by late Spring) and welcome graduates of the basic training course to help us shape the regular operations of the chapter.
+We will be holding advanced training opportunities on site (more details soon) and welcome graduates of the basic training course to help us shape the regular operations of the chapter.

 Basic Training Course Details